 What Is a Good Diesel Heater for an RV?

 While there are a number of diesel heaters on the market, we’re going to focus here on a single heater.
 This heater is from Webasto and can be purchased to burn either diesel fuel or gasoline.
+We’ve chosen to highlight this particular heater for a few reasons:

-Second, they offer units capable of using either diesel fuel or gasoline.
+- They offer units capable of using either diesel fuel or gasoline.
 This way, even if your RV doesn’t have a diesel engine, you won’t need to install a separate diesel fuel tank.
 You’ll be able to tap into your existing gasoline supply.

-We’ll post Brian’s excellent installation video (he installed the gasoline version), and we’ll also post links to Webasto’s diesel heater and installation kit as well as its gasoline heater and installation kit.
+- Our friend Brian (RV With Tito) installed one on his RV and created a video about the heater and the installation process.
+We’ll post Brian’s excellent installation video (he installed the gasoline version), and we’ll also post links to Webasto’s diesel heater and installation kit, as well as its gasoline heater and installation kit.

 Brian also posted a video with a report on the Webasto heater after 6 months of use (including how he quieted a noisy fuel pump), and a video with a follow-up at 9 months discussing using the heater at high elevations.
+All three videos are full of great information for anyone considering one of these heaters.

 Here’s a link to the Webasto gasoline air heater kit that Brian installed: